 - Rivers - because of the constant flowing of water.

-- Deep water areas - remember deeper, cooler water has a better supply of oxygen.
+- Deepwater areas - remember, deeper, cooler water has a better oxygen supply (above the thermocline).

 - Vegetation areas - aquatic plants are constant oxygen producers.

 - Around trees, stump, & log areas - Porous wood holds oxygen.

 - Power Plants - because of the constant discharge of oxygenic water.

 - Wind Blown Banks - a constant oxygen source.